 - 1. What the Parties Want/Don't Want in Negotiations - 2.
-The Importance of Fairness and Impartiality - 3.
-Resistance to Pressure or Imposed Solutions - 4.
+The Importance of Fairness and Impartiality

+- 3. Resistance to Pressure or Imposed Solutions - 4.
 Resolution Methods and Cautions - 5.
 The Importance of Identifying Each Party's Needs - 6.
 The Power of Brainstorming - 7.
 Methods of Reaching Consensus - 8.
 Investing in a Long-Term Solution That Will "Stick"

-Session 9: Documentation and Referral
+Session 9: Methods and Use of Documentation Contents:

-Contents: